 Polyolefin products (PP and HDPE) are susceptible to aging strength losses due to oxidation (contact with oxygen) and or high temperatures.
-The level of oxygen in reinforced fills is a function of soil porosity, ground water location and other factors not yet fully understood.
-However, it is considerably less than oxygen levels in the atmosphere (21 percent).
-Therefore, oxidation of geosynthetics in the ground should proceed at a slower rate than those used above ground.
+The level of oxygen in reinforced fills is a function of soil porosity, ground water location and other factors, and has been found to be slightly less than oxygen levels in the atmosphere (21 percent).
+Therefore, oxidation of geosynthetics in the ground may proceed at an equal rate than those used above ground.
 Oxidation is accelerated by the presence of transition metals (Fe, Cu, Mn, Co, Cr) in the backfill as found in acid sulphate soils, slag fills, other industrial wastes or mine tailings containing transition metals.
 It should be noted that the resistance of polyolefin geosynthetics to oxidation is primarily a function of the proprietary antioxidant package added to the base resin, which differs for each product brand, even when formulated with the same base resin.

-The artificial relative resistance of polymers to these identified regimes is shown in table 8.
+The relative resistance of polymers to these identified regimes is shown in table 8 and a choice can be made, therefore, consistent with the in-ground regimes indicated.